Cisco: 2013–present

 On August 14, 2024, Cisco announced it would lay off another 7% of employees as part of an effort to consolidate its networking, security, and collaboration teams.
 At the same time, it announced $10.3 billion in profit for the fiscal year.

-On October 2024 Cisco consolidated its corporate offices in the Bay Area and moved its main headquarters to the former Splunk office on the south side of Santana Row in San Jose.
+In October 2024 Cisco consolidated its corporate offices in the Bay Area and moved its main headquarters to the former Splunk office on the south side of Santana Row in San Jose.

-On August 13, 2025, Cisco against announced it would eliminate 221 positions across its Milpitas and San Francisco offices.
-At the same time, the company once again announced an 8% increase in revenue for the fiscal year.
+On August 13, 2025, Cisco announced it would eliminate 221 positions across its Milpitas and San Francisco offices.
+At the same time, the company announced an 8% increase in revenue for the fiscal year.

+As of June 24, 2026, Cisco's market cap was $471.91 billion.

+In July 2026, Cisco was named Official Network Supplier of The R&A, providing networking infrastructure for major golf championships including The Open and the AIG Women's Open, as well as The R&A's new global headquarters in St Andrews.

+In August 2026, Cisco reported record revenue of $63.3 billion for fiscal year 2026, an increase of 12% from the previous fiscal year.
+The company reported growing demand for its networking and artificial intelligence infrastructure, with $9.3 billion in AI-infrastructure orders during the fiscal year and approximately $4 billion in AI infrastructure revenue.

+In late August 2026, Cisco announced an expansion of its Secure AI Factory with NIVIDIA through a partnership with Supermicro, adding high-density liquid and air-cooled AI computing systems to its portfolio.
+The expanded platform was designed for enterprise, neocloud, and sovereign-could customers and was expected to become available in October 2026.

+Also in August 2026, Cisco launched its Sovereign Critical Infrastructure portfolio in Canada, supporting on-premises and air-gapped deployments for government, financial, healthcare, and other critical-infrastructure organizations.